Texas FlyFishers of Houston

 And bring a couple of minnow imitators in size 2-10 just in case the white bass show up.

 Recommended guidelines for participants:

-• If you are boating or kayaking, inform the trip leader of your float plan if planning to fish alone or longer then the designated times.
-Shouldn’t apply on this trip, but still good advice.
+- If you are boating or kayaking, inform the trip leader of your float plan if planning to fish alone or longer then the designated times.

-• Sign in and sign out at the meet up point.
-Inform the trip leader if you will be fishing in a different place.
+- Sign in and sign out at the launch site.
+Inform the trip leader if you will be launching in a different place.